patrickdung/query_cdn_sri_cli/readme.md

 It is similar to the [Pelican plugin](https://github.com/patrickdung/pelican_cdn_sri)

 That plugin made use of global settings or global parameters so that the article/pages/templates could reference the JINJA2 variables.
-This script does not same thing but use a different approach.
+This script does the same thing but use a different approach.
 Instead of using Pelican generators/plugin framework.
 This script is designed to run before running Pelican to generate static page.
 This script read an INI file and query the CDN, then it generate a Pelican parameter file.
 Users then import the parameter file in their Pelican